-Isn’t it exciting to have 11 young guys from all over the world sit together, debating over hottest social issues in fluent Mandarin?
+Isn’t it exciting to have 11 young guys from all over the world sit together, debating the hottest social issues in fluent Mandarin?
 Don’t you feel hot under the collar when they post cute photos together on social media, then sit down to tear apart stereotypes and political tensions between their respective countries on TV?
 If you say yes to the above, Hubei TV’s variety show Informal Talks (非正式会谈) has got you covered.

 Firstly airing in April, 2015, this Chinese entertainment debate show is already in its third season.
 The show assembles a panel consisting of three Chinese hosts, called “Chairman (会长),” “Vice Chairman (副会长),” and “Secretary General (秘书长),” together with about 11 male “national representatives” from different countries, including the US, Britain, Russia, Australia, Iran, Japan, Egypt, Myanmar, Nigeria, and more.
 Sometimes a “One-Day Intern Representative” will visit from another country.
 All of these representatives, mostly in their 20s or 30s, sit behind a national flag around a meeting table, discussing various topics in politics, economics, and social affairs, providing different perspectives from their national and cultural backgrounds.